Pulin-Li-Lab/IRIS-signaling-inference/README.md

 ## Overview
 IRIS is a set of algorithms and functionalities that analyze scRNA-seq data.
 IRIS can make predictions on cell signaling state by leveraging probabilistic models, generate and plot diffusion maps of cell types, and perform a collection of other kinds of analysis on the single-cell data.
 IRIS relies heavily on [AnnData](https://anndata.readthedocs.io/en/stable/) and [scvi-tools](https://scvi-tools.org/) - it expects data in the form of an AnnData object and uses SCVI and SCANVI models to make predictions.

-To use IRIS, you initialize an `IRIS` object, and call the various IRIS functionalities via 'IRIS.<function>'.
+To use IRIS, you initialize an `IRIS` object, and call the various IRIS functionalities via `IRIS.<function>`.
 Each function in IRIS has a well-documented docstring that explains the expected inputs, any outputs, and generally what the function does.

 ## System Requirements
 ### GPU Access